 That last point is scary, though.
 Once the pills break down, then all that crap in the above table gets released into your digestive system.
 It is hard tell how much or how quickly those things get into your blood stream and become distributed throughout your body.

-Anybody want to rely on this product as a source of good supplements without the extra toxic crap?
+Anybody want to rely on this product as a source of good nutrition?

 Supplements Have Their Limits